kateolmstead/unity-sdk/README.md

             <td>
                 A unique 64-bit integer identifier for this invitation.

-                If no identifier is available this could be a hash/MD5/SHA1 of the sender's and neighbor's IDs concatenated. <strong>The resulting identifier can not be personally identifiable.</strong>
+                If no identifier is available, this could be a hash/MD5/SHA1 of the sender's and neighbor's concatenated IDs. <strong>The resulting identifier can not be personally identifiable.</strong>
             </td>
         </tr>
         <tr>